 I guess in some respects I‘ve always been like this, but it seems I’ve become even more vocal as I’ve gotten older.
 I’m not sure if that means I care more, or if I care less.
 I guess maybe I care more about others, and less about what others think.

-The incident with Sweet Pea was easy to defend.
-I was a mommy protecting the best interest of my child.
-But, not every situation is like that.
+The incident with Sweet Pea was a no-brainer, but not every situation is like that.
 On more than one occasion, I have found myself face-to-face with the fine line that runs between “standing up for someone” and “minding my own business.”
 And sometimes I am not sure which side of the line to stand on.

 As a parent, standing up for yourself and defending others can be a hard lesson to teach because the boundaries are blurry.
-We want our kids to have good instincts, act on those instincts, and step up for those who aren’t capable of doing it themselves—but we also want them to know when it’s better to just back off.
+We want our kids to have good instincts, act on those instincts, and step up for those who aren’t capable of doing it themselves—but we also want them to have the facts, stand up in a graceful way, or know when it’s smarter to just back off.

 Thanks for being here!